F-1 Student On-Campus Employment

 Chicago, IL 60603-5517

 - You must have been enrolled in classes for at least one academic year (fall and spring semesters).

 - CPT employment must be an integral part of an established curriculum.

 - Training is required of all students or optional for your degree.

 - Register for the appropriate course before applying for CPT: If you cannot receive college credit for the work experience, you cannot be authorized for CPT.

 - An F-1 student will be authorized by the IAO for CPT.
 Your IAO DSO will process your application for CPT.
-With SEVIS approval, you will be issued a new I-20 that shows the CPT employment authorization on the third page for the specific employer, location, and length of time.
+With SEVIS approval, you will be issued a new I-20 that shows the CPT employment authorization on the second page for the specific employer, location, and length of time.

 - Students who use 12 months or more of full time CPT become ineligible for Optional Practical Training (OPT).
 This 12 month limit will include any full time CPT that is required by your program.
 Check all program requirements carefully.

 Optional practical training (OPT) is another type of practical training available to non-immigrant students.
 OPT is not an integral part of a student's academic program and requires U.S. Citizenship and Immigration Services adjudication.